mvcds/my-library/programming/feature-toggle/Working with Feature Toggles.md

 Alternatively, we can create a signal (like a column, if you're doing some flavors of [[Agile]]) to show that the work is not actually [[Definition of Done|done]] - and removing the toggle from [[[[Code]]]] is that extra step that pushes it towards completion (this can be combined with [[wip limit]])

-As toggles change how the [[Software]] behaves, it's a good idea to create one for each story, even when they are similar e.g. sort by date and sort by complexity, this way finishing one story does not interfere with the other, allowing us to practice [[continous deployment]].
+As toggles change how the [[Software]] behaves, it's a good idea to create one for each story, even when they are similar e.g. sort by date and sort by complexity, this way finishing one story does not interfere with the other, allowing us to practice [[Continous Deployment]].

 ---